 - 4 Large Eggs (room temperature and slightly whisked)

-- 10.5 oz Reese’s Miniature Peanut Butter Cups (2 ½ cups) (unwrapped and chopped into small pieces, plus save a few extra pieces for topping before baking, if desired)
+- 10.5 oz Reese’s Miniature Peanut Butter Cups (1 small bag) (chopped into small pieces, plus extra for topping before/after baking, if desired)

 Instructions